top of page

 Heritage Days at Sacajawea State Park

-Friends of Spokane House will have a camp representing the 1811 time period of David Thompson's canoe voyage down the Columbia River, during which he and his crew camped at this very spot.
+The Northwest Fur Trade Historians will have a camp representing the 1811 time period of David Thompson's canoe voyage down the Columbia River, during which he and his crew camped at this very spot.
 This is a unique event with encampments and displays reflecting many different periods in history.
 For directions to Sacajawea State Park click here.

 Fri.